DataJuggler/Excelerate/README.md

 # Updates

+9.22.2026: NPOI was updated to version 2.8.1 to fix a Microsoft.Build.
+Tasks.Git vulnerability.

 9.13.2026: Microsoft.Build.Tasks.Git, referenced by NPOI is listed as vulnerable.

 6.17.2026: I updated some NuGet packages.
 Don't update Six Labors.ImageSharp, they want a license